DOM KELLY

 Early in 2022, I founded New Disabled South, an advocacy, organizing, and policy organization dedicated to disability rights and disability justice in 14 Southern states.
 We are a first-of-its-kind organization, focusing on a regional strategy to achieve a vision of liberation and justice for disabled people in the South.
 I currently work full time as President & CEO and am actively working to grow the organization.
 In February 2023, myself and NDS’s Chief Operating Officer Kehsi Iman Wilson founded New Disabled South Rising, NDS’s 501(c)(4) arm.
 I also sit on the boards of The Kelsey, the Society for Disability Studies, Disability Victory, and University of Pennsylvania’s Nonprofit Leadership Alumni Association.

-In 2023, The Tattooed Jew LLC has given me the opportunity to serve as Campaign Manager for Bianca Motley Broom’s 2023 re-election campaign for mayor of College Park, Georgia, and as a strategy consultant for progressive philanthropic organization Voqal.
+In 2023, The Tattooed Jew LLC gave me the opportunity to serve as Campaign Manager for Bianca Motley Broom’s 2023 re-election campaign for mayor of College Park, Georgia, and as a strategy consultant for progressive philanthropic organization Voqal.
+I also was one of ten winners of The J.M.
+Kaplan’s Fund’s Innovation Prize in 2023, a Rockwood Yearlong Leading From The Inside Out Fellow in 2024, and began as a global Atlantic Fellow for Health Equity in 2025.

 Dom and his wife Catie smiling for the camera.
 They are sitting at an events, holding hands.
 Dom is wearing a blazer and a button up shirt, while Catie is wearing a long floral dress.